rimutaka/posts/rust-dev-on-ec2/readme.md

 1. Create 2 IAM policies (`StartStopDevEC2` and `UpdateOrInvokeLambda`)
 2. Create an EC2 role with `UpdateOrInvokeLambda` policy and attach it to the Rust instance
-4. Allocate a new IP and associate it with the Rust instance
+4. Allocate a new Elastic IP and associate it with the Rust instance
 5. Create a new AWS CLI user in IAM with `StartStopDevEC2` policy
 6. Copy the user credentials into `~/.aws/credentials` on your computer running VSCode.
 Add them as a named profile, e.g. I called mine `[vscode-syd-ld-start-stop]`
-7. Create an alarm inside EC2 instance monitoring for auto-stopping the Rust instance when not in use:
+7. Create an alarm inside EC2 instance monitoring tab for auto-stopping the Rust instance when not in use:
    * *Stop this instance* when *Sum* of *NetPacketsIn* < 100 for 1 Hr
    * Change the default name to something nice, like *Stop Rust Dev EC2*

 ### IAM policy templates

-Replace the region (*ap-southeast-2*) and instance ID (*i-026a4507e766ebe50*) in the templates with your values.
+Replace the a/c (*028534811986*) region (*ap-southeast-2, us-east-1*) and instance IDs (*i-026a4507e766ebe50*) in the templates with your values.

 This is `StartStopDevEC2` policy for starting your Rust EC2 instance from inside VSCode:
 ```json